How to Finish the Draft Combine in NBA 2K22

 In NBA 2K22, your player will be tested very thoroughly in a course of drills, practices, and scrimmages.
 This is one way of increasing your draft stock if you are looking to get drafted as the first overall pick.

-This guide will show you how to finish the Draft Combine in NBA 2K22 and increase your draft stock by completing all the drills perfectly.
+This guide will show you how to attend Draft Combine in 2K22 and increase your draft stock by completing all the drills perfectly.

 Getting to the Draft Combine

-If you get eliminated in the tournament early, you will have fewer chances to improve your draft stock so going to the NBA Draft Combine will be your last chance to improve.
+If you get eliminated in the tournament early, you will have fewer chances to improve your draft stock so going to the NBA 2k22 Combine will be your last chance to improve.

 Should You Enter the Draft Combine?